How to Design a Report People Actually Read

 Use a graph or chart in place of a paragraph of data.
 Create a graphic to share your information and then highlight it in the text.
 Think of text as a limited commodity, not an endless supply.

-If you’re going to use one color, stick to one.
-If you want to use multiple colors, use no more than three outside of black.
-Be clear and strategic in the ways you use color.
+If you’re going to use one colour, stick to one.
+If you want to use multiple colours, use no more than three outside of black.
+Be clear and strategic in the ways you use colour.

 When composing your report, think about composition.
 Heavy text blocks or too much information on a page can be daunting and stress your audience out.
 Give your page space to breath.